 Delegating Authority

-Granting real authority: He gives people the power to make decisions and take action within their domain.
+Granting real authority: He gives people power to make decisions and take action within their domain.
 He doesn't second-guess every choice.

 Keeping accountability: He creates clear checkpoints and metrics.
 He follows up.
 He holds people accountable for results while supporting their growth.